sandialabs/pecos/documentation/overview.rst

 * Analysis can be set up to run on an automated schedule (i.e. Pecos can be run each day to analyze data collected on the previous day).

 * HTML formatted reports can be sent via email or hosted on a website.
+LaTeX formatted reports can also be generated.

 * Data acquisition methods can be used to transfer data from sensors to an SQL database.